Average Order Value: 6 Highly-Effective Tips

-Ex: providing free shipping on any orders above £100 or providing just free shipping on those goods that is simple to set up in Prestashop through ConvertWhale.
+Providing free shipping on any orders above the minimum order value of £100 or providing just free shipping on those goods that is simple to set up in Prestashop through ConvertWhale.

-Creating a customer loyalty program helps you increase the average order value and motivate your customers to keep coming back to your online store.
+Creating a customer loyalty program helps you increase the average order value and motivate your customers to keep coming back to your eCommerce store.

-Loyalty customers spend 70% more than new customers as a result of they know your brand and believe in you.
+As customer acquisition costs continue to rise, an existing customer may be spent 70% more than a new customer as a result of they know your brand and believe in you.

-And last but not least: They tell their friends regarding positive experiences.
+And last but not least: They tell their friends about positive experiences.
 Word-of-mouth marketing is simpler at driving new customers than advertising.
-Let's start to set up a campaign to loyal customers.
+Let's start to set up a campaign for customer loyalty programs.